No Forced Entry Insurance Risk

 Your shield doesn’t stop crime.
 It stops quiet crime.

 Quiet crime is the kind that empties your house while you sleep, without waking your dog or breaking a window.
-Loud crime — the kind your alarm and your insurance and your neighbors are all designed to handle — is the only kind worth letting through.
+Loud crime is the kind your alarm and your insurance and your neighbors are all designed to handle.
+It’s the only kind worth letting through.

 This Page is Not Legal or Financial Advice